Origins of the role of High Sheriff

 The Norman kings retained the office and a Sheriff was appointed for each Shire to head the civil and military administration of the shire.
 They became responsible for the management of the king’s estate, collecting taxes and rents from the king’s tenants and ensuring that law and order was maintained.

 The Sheriffs’ revenue collection, as well as military, powers were gradually stripped away.
-The Sheriff’s responsibility for military affairs in a shire passed eventually to the Lord Lieutenant, a role created in the sixteenth century, for each county.

 Historic role: The Justice System